DeveloperHaridas/DeveloperHaridas/README.md

 - 🌱My Technical Skills Are Javascript, React Js, Bootstrap, CSS, Angular Js, MongoDB, HTML.
 - 💞️ I’m looking to collaborate on creating new amazing projects with a dedicated team
 - 📫 How to reach me on GitHub directly
-- 😄 Pronouns:do nothing as if everything
+- 😄 Pronouns:do What make  change in the world

 <!---